 Some More Insights

 - It is imperative that you do read up about Digital Transformation before attempting to take a lead for DX in your company.
 Helping IT leaders in mid-sized organisations to kick-start and drive Digital Transformation is the mission of Xuviate.
-You will find a treasure trove of articles and links to external sources in the Xuviate blog, especially if you specifically look at the topic of Digital Transformation.
+You will find a treasure trove of articles and links to external sources in the Xuviate blog.

 - Remember that DX is a multi-year, multi-stage exponential journey.
 This means that it at the beginning might look like you are not really making headway.
 We tend to overestimate the short-term impact and underestimate the long-term impact of any change.
 Read about the 5 Stages of Digital Transformation Maturity in Mid-Sized Businesses.